Data Collaboration Analysis with Orthonormal Basis Selection and Alignment: Preliminaries

 where each entity \( i \) possesses a subset of the data \( \matr{X}_i \in \mathbb{R}^{n_i \times m} \) and corresponding labels \( \matr{L}_i \in \mathbb{R}^{n_i \times \ell} \).
 The total number of samples satisfies \( n = \sum_{i \in [c]} n_i \), where \([c] := \{1, 2, \ldots, c\}\).
 Additionally, each entity holds a test dataset \( \matr{Y}_i \in \mathbb{R}^{s_i \times m} \), for which the goal is to predict the corresponding labels \( \matr{L}_{\matr{Y}_i} \in \mathbb{R}^{s_i \times \ell} \).
 The DC framework can also be extended to handle more complex scenarios, such as partially shared features \cite{DCfeatures} or data partitioned both horizontally and vertically \cite{DCframework2}.

 The framework defines two primary roles: the \textit{user} and the \textit{analyst}.
-Users possess their private datasets \( \matr{X}_i \) and corresponding labels \( \matr{L}_i \), and their objective is to enhance local model performance by leveraging insights derived from other users' data without revealing their own.
+Users possess their private datasets \( \matr{X}_i \) and corresponding labels \( \matr{L}_i \), and aim to improve local model performance by leveraging insights from other users' data without revealing their own.
 The analyst's role is to facilitate this collaborative process by providing the necessary resources and infrastructure for the machine learning workflow.

 At the outset, users collaboratively construct a shared anchor dataset $\matr{A} \in \mathbb{R}^{a \times m}$, where $a > m$.
 Following the standard DC literature~\cite{DCframework1, DCnoniid}, we assume that $\matr{A}$ is either (i) synthetically generated dummy data or (ii) sampled from an external public database (for example, unlabeled compounds from PubChem for chemical fingerprints~\cite{DCnoniid}).
 Here, “public” refers only to the \emph{data source}: the concrete subset of records and feature vectors that form $\matr{A}$ is sampled locally by the users and is \emph{not} disclosed to the analyst.
 The analyst receives only the transformed anchor representations $\matr{A}_i = \matr{A} \matr{F}_i$, not the raw anchor $\matr{A}$ itself, so $\matr{A}$ remains unknown to the analyst unless a malicious colluding user explicitly reveals it.